 What changes with computer use agents

-- ●Works on legacy, Citrix, and virtualized desktops where RPA struggles
+- Works across any application, including legacy systems and virtualized desktops where RPA struggles

 How to move without the risk